kaizten/kaizten.github.io/development/hexagonal-architecture/java_style-guide.md

 ### Entities

+* Do not use `Cloneable`.
+Instead, use the copy constructor to obtain a copy of an entity.

 #### Constructors

 * Each entity must have a copy constructor.
+* Each `public` constructor must have at least the required attributes as arguments.
+Attributes declared as `final` can be ommited as argument because are initialized in the constructor by definition.
 * Each entity must have a restore constructor to be used exclusively by databases.
 The parameters of the restore constructor must be the same and provided in the same order as the attributes of the entity.
 * The restore constructor must be commented with `Restore constructor`.
 * The restore constructor must be documented using JavaDoc comments (`/** */`).